Skip to main content

 Production Line Connectivity

 Modern manufacturing depends on continuous network connectivity.
-CNC machines, robotic arms, PLCs, and production monitoring systems all require reliable wired or wireless connections.
-A dropped connection mid-cycle can halt production, create safety issues, and generate costly rework.
-The network infrastructure supporting production lines must be designed with redundancy and resilience in mind — not just basic connectivity.
+CNC machines, robotic arms, PLCs and production monitoring systems all require reliable wired or wireless connections.
+A dropped connection mid-cycle can halt production, create safety issues and generate costly rework.
+The network supporting production lines must be designed with redundancy and resilience in mind, not just basic connectivity.

 OT/IT Network Separation

-Operational technology (OT) systems — SCADA, DCS, PLCs, and industrial control systems — must be kept separate from the corporate IT network.
-This is not just good security practice; it is increasingly a requirement for cyber insurance and industry compliance frameworks.
-Bridging OT and IT networks without proper segmentation exposes critical production systems to threats that originate in the office environment.
+Operational technology systems (SCADA, DCS, PLCs, industrial control systems) must be kept separate from the corporate IT network.
+This is not just good practice; it is increasingly a requirement for cyber insurance and industry compliance frameworks.
+Bridging OT and IT networks without proper segmentation exposes critical production systems to threats originating in the office environment.

 High-EMI Environments

-Manufacturing environments are often saturated with electromagnetic interference from motors, VFDs (variable frequency drives), welding equipment, and heavy electrical machinery.
-This interference can corrupt data on poorly shielded cabling, disrupt wireless signals, and cause intermittent connectivity problems that are frustratingly difficult to diagnose without specialist knowledge of the RF and electrical environment.
+Manufacturing environments are often saturated with electromagnetic interference from motors, VFDs, welding equipment and heavy electrical machinery.
+This interference can corrupt data on poorly shielded cabling, disrupt wireless signals and cause intermittent connectivity problems that are difficult to diagnose without specialist knowledge of the RF and electrical environment.

 Legacy Equipment Integration

 Many manufacturing businesses operate equipment with decades of service life.
-Older machines may use proprietary communication protocols, legacy serial connections, or Ethernet hardware that is not compatible with modern switching infrastructure without additional interface hardware.
-Network upgrades must accommodate this legacy equipment rather than requiring simultaneous machine replacement — which is rarely operationally or financially practical.
+Older machines may use proprietary communication protocols, legacy serial connections or Ethernet hardware that is not compatible with modern switching infrastructure without additional interface hardware.
+Network upgrades must accommodate this legacy equipment.
+Simultaneous machine replacement is rarely practical.

 Compliance and Cyber Exposure

-Manufacturing businesses face growing pressure from supply chain partners, insurers, and regulators to demonstrate network security controls.
-Cyber Essentials certification, ISO 27001 requirements, and specific sector frameworks all have implications for how networks are designed, segmented, and documented.
-Undocumented, unmanaged network infrastructure creates audit failures and insurance exposure.
+Manufacturing businesses face growing pressure from supply chain partners, insurers and regulators to demonstrate network security controls.
+Cyber Essentials certification, ISO 27001 requirements and sector-specific frameworks all have implications for how networks are designed, segmented and documented.
+Undocumented, unmanaged infrastructure creates audit failures and insurance exposure.

 How We Help